Disaster Relief FAQs

 You can request assistance online.
 You’ll be guided through the process step-by-step and will answer the same questions that our agents would cover with you on a phone call.

-For eligible customers, a Disaster Forbearance Plan temporarily pauses mortgage payments for a set period of time.
+For eligible clients, a Disaster Forbearance Plan temporarily pauses mortgage payments for a set period of time.
 It is not a waiver or forgiveness of the paused payments.
 During the forbearance plan period, late fees will not be assessed, and negative credit reporting will be suppressed.

 If you’ve been impacted by a recent disaster, you may qualify for a forbearance plan to help you recover during this challenging time.
 Other investor-specific criteria may apply.
 Once you sign in to your online account, you will be advised of your eligibility and if eligible, you’ll be able to request assistance online.